 Advocacy: Advocacy is a key component in our efforts to help alleviate the economic impact of the COVID-19 outbreak.
 So far, we’ve pushed for the passage of the federal stimulus, federal matching for Medicaid funds, and rental deferment for tenants impacted by the pandemic.

 Help more Utahns get access to the help they need during this time by donating to the Utah COVID-19 Community Response Fund.
 It supports organizations statewide that are working with individuals and families most impacted by the economic consequences of Coronavirus.
-Funds are distributed through a grant application process.

 Our goal is to transform the educational environment, and we know that an unorganized set of programs, initiatives, collaboratives, and focus areas won't get us there.
 To transform whole communities, we must think beyond individual programs or services and see ourselves as a united group sharing accountability for community-wide results.
 This is what it means to engage in rigorous collective impact.

 The Promise Partnership takes a "cradle-to-career" approach to improve educational outcomes for youth.
 Partners align, share, and deploy resources to improve the following outcomes:

 Since 2011, we've seen problems improve.
 Schools in communities with some of the highest barriers are thriving, health is improving, and crime is decreasing.
 Change at this scale is possible when we work together!

 3rd grade English/language arts proficiency is up 7% since 2013/14 (Source: USBE Data Queries)

 8th grade math proficiency has increased by 8% since 2013-2014 (Source: USBE Data Queries)